dhost-project/dhost/docs/dev.md

 ./manage.py migrate
 ```

 You can now run the development server.
-Next time you wan't to start the server, this is the only command you will need (after activating your virtual environment).
+Next time you want to start the server, this is the only command you will need (after activating your virtual environment).

 ```sh
 ./manage.py runserver